iridium-browser/iridium-browser-ubuntu/docs/adding_to_third_party.md

 following sign-offs.
 Some of these are accessible to Googlers only.
 Non-Googlers can email one of the people in third_party/OWNERS for help.

-* Chrome Eng Review.
-Googlers should see go/chrome-eng-review (please include information about the additional checkout size, build times, and binary sizes.
-Please also make sure that the motivation for your project is clear, e.g., a design doc has been circulated).
+* Get Chrome Eng Review approval.
+Googlers should see go/chrome-eng-review.
+Please include information about the additional checkout size, build times, and binary sizes.
+Please also make sure that the motivation for your project is clear, e.g., a design doc has been circulated.
-* open-source-third-party-reviews@google.com (ping the list with relevant details and a link to the CL).
-* security@chromium.org (ping the list with relevant details and a link to the CL).
+* Get security@chromium.org approval.
+Email the list with relevant details and a link to the CL.

-Please send separate emails to the three lists.

 Third party code is a hot spot for security vulnerabilities.
   When adding a new package that could potentially carry security risk, make sure to highlight risk to security@chromium.org.
 You may be asked to add a README.security or, in dangerous cases, README.SECURITY.URGENTLY file.
-When you update your code, be mindful of security-related mailing lists for the project and relevant CVE to update your package.
+* Add chromium-third-party@google.com as a reviewer on your change.
+This will trigger an automatic round-robin assignment of the review to an appropriate reviewer.
+This list does not receive or deliver email, so only use it as a reviewer, not for other communication.

+Please send separate emails to the eng review and security lists.

 Subsequent changes don't require third-party-owners approval; you can modify the code as much as you want.
+When you update code, be mindful of security-related mailing lists for the project and relevant CVE to update your package.

-## Ask the infrastructure team to add a git mirror for the dependency (or
+## Ask the infrastructure team to add a git mirror for the dependency
-configure the git repo, if using googlesource.com)

 Before committing the DEPS, you need to ask the infra team to create a git mirror for your dependency.
 [Create a